J-CITY/Kitsune/README.md

 To make it work, fill in the fields in "sound_cloud" and "lastfm" and delete all //comments

-Press `i` in any tab to see shotrcurds.
+Press `i` in any tab to see shortcuts.

 # Features